List of awards and nominations received by Casualty: British Academy Television Awards

 The British Academy Television Awards are presented in an annual award show hosted by the BAFTA.
 They have been awarded annually since 1955.

 Digital Spy Reader Awards

 The Digital Spy Reader Awards are an annual digital award ceremony ran by Digital Spy, voted for by readers of the website.

 Inside Soap Awards

 The Inside Soap Awards are an annual award ceremony that has been run by Inside Soap since 2001.

 National Television Awards

 The National Television Awards is an annual television awards ceremony broadcast by the ITV network from 1995.

 TRIC Awards

 The TRIC Awards are an annual award ceremony held the Television and Radio Industries Club.

 TV Quick and TV Choice Awards

 The TV Quick Awards were an annual award ceremony ran by TV Quick magazine.
 When the magazine ceased production, the awards were taken over by its sister magazine, TV Choice.

-Royal Television Society Awards
+RTS Awards

 The Royal Television Society Awards are a set of annual award ceremonies ran by the Royal Television Society.